makrai/notes/scialom2004-multiling-summ.md

 ### Document Understanding Conference

-* Several small and high-quality summarization datasets in English (Harman and Over, 2004; Dang, 2006) have been produced in the context of the Document Understanding Conference (DUC).
-3 They are built by associating
+* Several small and high-quality summarization datasets in English (Harman and Over, 2004; Dang, 2006)
+* produced in the context of the Document Understanding Conference (DUC)
-* newswire articles with corresponding human summaries.
-A
+* newswire articles with corresponding human summaries
-* multiple reference summaries, distinctive feature of the DUC datasets is the
+* multiple reference summaries, distinctive feature of the DUC datasets
-  * Rankel+ (2013), the correlation between qualitative and automatic metrics, such as ROUGE (Lin, 2004), decreases significantly when only a single reference is given.
-However, due to the
+  * Rankel+ (2013), the correlation between qualitative and automatic metrics, such as ROUGE (Lin, 2004), decreases significantly when only a single reference is given
 * small number of training data available, DUC datasets are often used in a domain adaptation setup for models first trained on larger datasets such as Gigaword, CNN/DM (Nallapati+ 2016; See+ 2017) or with